Testing Biased Randomization Assumptions and Quantifying Imperfect Matching and Residual Confounding in Matched Observational Studies: Clustering-based test (CBT)

-Intuitively, if some algorithm is capable of correctly ``guessing" the treatment status of a statistically significant proportion of all the matched pairs, then it provides evidence against Assumption \ref{assum: randomization inference}; this key intuition is illustrated in Figure \ref{fig: a schematic plot}.
-Definition \ref{def: appropriate algorithm} states that an algorithm is appropriate for our purpose of testing Assumption \ref{assum: randomization inference} if it leverages no more information than what equation \eqref{eqn: assumption 1} conditions upon, and outputs ``educated guesses" that respect the matched pair structure.
+If a clustering algorithm $\textsf{ALG}$ can correctly group matched-pair data into a treated cluster and a control cluster solely based on the observed covariates, then this provides evidence that data is not well-matched or well-overlapped, and some degree of deviation from the RA persists.
+This intuition is illustrated in Figure \ref{fig: a schematic plot}.
+Definition \ref{def: appropriate algorithm} states that an algorithm $\textsf{ALG}$ is appropriate for testing Assumption \ref{assum: biased randomization inference} if it leverages no more information than what equation \eqref{eqn: assumption biased RA} conditions upon, and outputs ``educated guesses" of cluster membership that respect the matched-pair structure.
 In particular, Definition \ref{def: appropriate algorithm} rules out using the treatment status (up to $Z_{i1} + Z_{i2} = 1$) or outcome data.